Vheekey/uptime-domain-check/README.md

 # Domain Availability tracking with Laravel
-So I came across this laravel package that helps you track if your domain or endpoint is down and when it comes up.
+So I worked with this laravel package that helps you track if your domain or endpoint is down and when it comes up.
 I decided to try it out with some tweaks though.

 This project contains a mailing feature on downtime and yeah uptime too.
 Lets go!